neccher/Election_Analysis/README.md

 ## Election Audit Results

 - How many votes were cast in this congressional election?
     * The election data was given to us in a CSV file where each row was a record of a vote.
-To count the total number of votes cast, we created a `for loop` that added incremented a variable set to zero by one for each row in the file.
+To count the total number of votes cast, we created a `for loop` that incremented a variable set to zero by one for each row in the file.
 The code block looked like this:
     ~~~
     # For each row in the CSV file.
     for row in reader: